Onit Documentation

 Provide it with a Name of Private.

-Note: The name of this User Group can technically be anything you like.
-That said, it is a common Onit convention to name this User Group Private.
+Note: Technically, you can name this User Group anything you like.
+That said, it is a standard Onit convention to name it Private.

 Additionally, select Private Access.
 (Don’t forget this step, as it’s critical.)